ArnaudBuchholz/reserve/README.md

 ## max-redirect *(optional)*

-When an internal redirection occurs, a counter is incremented.
-If the number of redirection goes beyond the parameter value, the request fails with error [`508`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status/508).
+Limits the number of internal redirections.
+If the number of redirections goes beyond the parameter value, the request fails with error [`508`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status/508).

 Default is `10`.